If you require any information about our school or if you have any concerns you would like to raise please contact us on the numbers above.

 (Graded "Good" by OFSTED January 2013)

-Holt Farm Infant School caters for children aged from 4-7 years, there are currently 217 children on roll in 8 classes; three Reception classes and five Year1/Year2 classes.
+Holt Farm Infant School caters for children aged from 4-7 years, there are currently 227 children on roll in 9 classes; three classes in each year group.
 Each class has a dedicated classteacher, teaching assistant and midday assistant.
 We have a hall which is used for PE, assemblies and lunchtimes.
 We also have a library area that is stocked with a wide variety of modern books.
 The classrooms have interactive whiteboards and we have a computer suite with laptops for the children to use for ICT and an interactive whiteboard.
-We are currently fund-raising to further develop our ICT suite .
+We have been fund-raising to further develop our ICT suite and in the summer term we purchased 30 tablet computers for the children to use.

 Classteachers look after the children's welfare in school and the delivery of the curriculum.
 Teaching staff work together in each key stage to plan the curriculum.
 In Reception they follow the Early Years Foundation Stage Framework and in Years 1 and 2 they follow the National Curriculum.
 Teaching staff work closely together with the Teaching Assistant team and the work is planned to match the needs of all the children.
 The children work towards their own individual targets, their work is continuously assessed and new targets set.